dmbarbour/glas/docs/GlaDFS.md

 Glas distributions would benefit from a filesystem with good support for structure sharing and deduplication, snapshots for history, efficient merges and diffs.

-However, although developing a cool new filesystem is a fun project, the benefits are lower than developing a good distribution-oriented package manager or effective integration with Nix.
-Also, there are existing filesystems that already get close to the goals and can deliver most of the benefits.
+However, although developing a cool new filesystem is a fun project, the return on investment is lower than simply using a good package manager.
+Also, there are existing filesystems that already get close to the goals and can deliver a useful subset of the benefits.
 Such as Btrfs or Tahoe-LAFS.

 Still, I've spent some time thinking about this and decided to write my ideas down.
 Maybe I'll get back to it later.